product guideMar 19, 2026·12 min read

 Does it send emails automatically?+

 By default, it creates Gmail drafts for human review.
 Set GMAIL_DRAFT_MODE to false to enable auto-send.
 The daily Slack digest always fires regardless of draft mode.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Is there a refund policy?+